Just Prawn Singapore Noodles - Cook Republic #glutenfree #noodlerecipe

 • Heat 2 tablespoons of oil in the wok on high.
 Add onion and garlic.
 Sauté for a couple of minutes till the onion starts to soften.
 Add capsicum, snow peas and prawns.
 Stir-fry on high for a minute or two until veggies are glossy and starting to char and prawns are dry.

-• Add the noodles, sauce, spring onion, bean sprouts and Bok Choy.
+• Add the noodles, sauce, spring onion, bean sprouts, cooked egg and Bok Choy.
 Continue stir-frying on high while tossing and mixing with large tongs or wooden/steel turner until all the noodles are coated with the sauce and heated through (approximately 2-3 minutes).

 • Remove from heat.
 Garnish with chopped chives and chilli slices.
 Serve hot with lime wedges.